hirobo/world-earthquake/README.md

 ```

 ### 3. Prefect (deploy flows on Prefect Cloud 2.0)
-We will use Prefect Cloud 2.0 for prefect server.
+We will use Prefect Cloud 2.0 for the Prefect server.
 Working directory is `prefect`.

 #### 3.1 Prepare virtual environment
-We need python to deploy flows etc...
+We need Python to deploy flows.
 ```
 python3.9 -m venv venv
 source venv/bin/activate